-Nashville-Davidson County’s Juvenile Court Judge Sheila Calloway, the seven Juvenile Court Magistrates, and the 127 employees of the Juvenile Court welcome you.
-Together we are responsible for making sure that every child and parent that pass through our court are met with justice, fairness, and hope.
-As described by Tennessee Law, the purpose of the juvenile court is: “To provide for the care, protection, and wholesome moral, mental and physical development of the children coming within its provisions.”
-Using evidence based Positive Youth Development (PYD) services, Nashville’s Juvenile Court and the youth and families it serves are LEADING THE WAY.
+Nashville-Davidson County’s Juvenile Court Judge Sheila Calloway, the Juvenile Court Magistrates, and the employees of Juvenile Court welcome you.
+Together we are responsible for making sure that every child and parent who passes through our court is met with justice, fairness, and hope.
+As described by Tennessee Code Annotated Section 37-1-101, the purpose of juvenile court is: “To provide for the care, protection, and wholesome moral, mental and physical development of the children coming within its provisions.”
+Using evidence based programs and services, Nashville’s Juvenile Court and the youth and families it serves are LEADING THE WAY.

-The following are the types of cases the Juvenile Court hears for cases that fall within the municipal boundary of Davidson County.
+The following are types of cases Juvenile Court hears that fall within the municipal boundary of Davidson County.

 - Parentage, Visitation and Child Support: cases involving the parents of children, including custody hearings and court ordered child support.